 The bottom line is that in most situations, life insurance is not taxed.
 At Life Insurance Blog, we work with dozens of the best life insurance companies to find the ones that meets the needs of our clients.

-If you need help, more information, advice or have questions about your life insurance needs, then call us at 888-411-1329 as we would be happy to help you out.
+If you need help, more information, advice or have questions about your life insurance needs, then please let us know.
+We would be happy to help you out.